 - 2 tbsp diced fresh coriander (cilantro) stalks

 - 2cm (3/4 in.) fresh galangal piece 2cm (3/4 in.) turmeric piece

 - 4 kaffir lime leaves, optional

 - 3 cups peeled and cubed pumpkin 1 large garlic clove, diced

 - Peel from half of fresh lime

-- Remove turmeric and galangal roots and transfer the rest of the mixture to a food processor or a blender (turmeric might be a little hard to see as it’s the same colour as pumpkin but it won’t soften so look for hard bits floating around).
-Puree until smooth, then add coconut cream and lime juice.
-Blend until incorporated.
-You can use a hand-held blender/soup mixer as well.
+- Remove turmeric, galangal, lime peel and lemongrass from the soup and transfer the rest to a food processor or a blender.
+Purée until smooth, then add coconut cream and lime juice.
+Whiz a couple more times to incorporate.
 Serve with a ripple of coconut cream and fresh coriander leaves on top.

 Preparation time: 10 minutes